Skip to content

 </div>

-In order to apply the styles, you need to wrap your app with the IsolatedStyleScope component.
+To apply the isolated styles, wrap your app content with the IsolatedStyleScope component:

 import { IsolatedStyleScope } from '@dnb/eufemia/shared'